KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Custom chart widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-By clicking on the *Add widget* button or icon and then *Custom Chart*  it is possible to add a *Custom Chart* widget to the dashboard.
+By clicking the *Add widget* button or icon and then *Custom Chart*  it is possible to add a *Custom Chart* widget to the dashboard.

-The Custom Chart allows the user to directly embed html, css and js code using a supported external chart library and integrating with Knowage data and interactions using custom API.
+The Custom Chart allows the user to directly embed HTML, CSS and JS code using a supported external chart library and integrating with Knowage data and interactions using custom API.

 .. important::
          **Chart libraries**

          As a default Knowage supports natively Chart.js (version 1.0.2) for the Community edition and Highcharts.js (version 7.1.1) for the Enterprise Edition.
 In CE and EE, Knowage supports d3.js library (version 3.5.5).
 It is possible also to include other libraries adding the CDN script tag in the html Editor.
-         Be aware that url not set in the whitelist will be deleted on save.
+         Be aware that all urls not set in the whitelist will be deleted on save.
-         To use this import use the kn-import tag like the following example:
+         To use this import apply the kn-import tag like the following example:

          .. code-block:: html
             :linenos: